magicoli/project-donations-wc/readme.txt

 * Set preferences in WooCommerce -> Settings -> Product Projects
   - optionally activate "create project post type" or choose and existing post type to use as projects (if set, a selection menu will be presented to the user instead of a text input box)
   - optionally allow client to choose amount to pay (if you don't already use another plugin for this feature)
-* Create a product, check "Project Product" option
+* Create a product
+  - check "Project Donation" option, near product type selection
+  - check "Virtual" option (recommended but optional)
-* Set product price to zero, or to a minimum amount
+  - set product price to zero (recommended), or to a higher amount (in this case, the donation will be added to the fixed price, but it would be clearer for the customer to set a minimum donation amount instead)
-* You would probably also activate "Virtual" option

 The product page will display "Project" and "Amount" fields To create a link for a specific project, add "project" parameter to the URL, like: